airladon/ThisIGet/src/js/views/information/privacy.md

 # Privacy Policy

-This privacy policy discloses the privacy practices for this website, www.thisiget.com.
-This privacy policy applies solely to information collected by this website, and will explain what information is collected and why.
+This privacy policy explains what information is collectioned and how that information is used by This I Get, LLC ("This I Get") when you visit the website www.thisiget.com.

 The topics in this policy are:
 * [Summary](#summary)